 We handle most bulk loads and freight as regular drayage, but ship them as heavy haul when they require special handling.
 Heavy haul trucking can also involve loads too large to fit on conventional trailers.

 Heavy Haul Equipment

-Heavy Haul Permitting and Escorting – We Handle It All!
+Heavy Haul Permitting & Escorting: We Handle It All!

-Critical Support for Your Overweight and Oversized Loads
+Critical Support for Your Overweight & Oversize Loads

 Our Trucking Fleet

-Each truck in our heavy haul fleet meets the requirements for operating inside of a commercial port.
-That means that we can pick up your oversized/overweight loads at the Port of Los Angeles and transport them directly to your desired destination.
-It also means that we can bring your heavy haul loads right into the Port for convenient offloading.
-If you wish, we can coordinate load transportation within the Port with your preferred provider for primary hauling services.
+Each Ecology heavy haul truck meets the standards to operate inside a commercial port.
+We can pick up your oversized/overweight loads at the Port of Los Angeles or Long Beach and transport them directly to your desired destination.

 Our Heavy Haul Trailers

 Ecology Auto Parts maintains a large fleet of heavy haul trailers, including 9-axle steerable models, 7-axle double-drop models, and models with non-steerable axles.